pollfish/docs/unity.md

 > **Note:** Pollfish does not work on Editor, so please do try only on mobile devices
 <br/>

 > **Note:** Pollfish iOS SDK utilizes Apple's Advertising ID (IDFA) to identify and retarget users with Pollfish surveys.
-As of iOS 14 you should initialize Pollfish iOS AdMob Adapter only if the relevant IDFA permission was granted by the user
+As of iOS 14 you should initialize Pollfish Unity plugin in iOS only if the relevant IDFA permission was granted by the user

 <br/><br/>